Zilog Z80: Embedded systems and consumer electronics

 Z80 CPUs were also used in the popular TI-8x series of graphing calculators from Texas Instruments, beginning in 1990 with the TI-81, which features a Z80 clocked at 2 MHz.
 Most higher-line calculators in the series, starting with the TI-82 and TI-85, clock their Z80 CPUs at 6 MHz or higher.
 (A few models with TI-8x names use other CPUs, such as the M68000, but the vast majority are Z80-based.
 On those, it is possible to run assembled or compiled user programs in the form of Z80 machine-language code.)

 TI-83 and TI-84 Plus model graphing calculators uses the Z80 while the TI-84 Plus CE series use the eZ80; all three calculator series are still sold by Texas Instruments as of 2025.

 In the late 1980s, a series of Soviet landline phones called "AON" featured the Z80; these phones expanded the feature set of the landline with caller ID, different ringtones based on the caller, speed dial and so forth.
 In the second half of the 1990s however, manufacturers of these phones switched to 8051 compatible MCUs to reduce power consumption, and prevent compact wall power adapters from overheating.

+Early Micromouse autonomous maze-solving mobile robots used the Z80 CPU, such as Moonlight Special (1978), that utilized a 4 MHz Z80A to minimize onboard hardware by leveraging its single +5V power supply requirement.
+The design relied on the processor's new block transfer instructions to manage maze node tables and its vectored interrupts to handle real-time sensor sampling and stepper motor control within a tight 4 kHz (250 µsec) interrupt cycle.

 Discontinuation

-On April 15, 2024, Zilog announced the discontinuation of the Z80 processor, with orders being accepted until June 14, 2024.
-The announcement included 13 variants of the Z80 processor, some of which were DIP40 variants of the chip.
-Zilog will continue to manufacture the upgraded eZ80 version of the processor.
+On April 15, 2024, Zilog announced the discontinuation of the Z80, with orders being accepted until June 14, 2024.
+The announcement included 13 variants of the Z80, including DIP40 variants, and stated that it would continue to produce its upgraded successor, the eZ80.